iamtomhewitt/home-dashboard/README.md

 Forecast for now, and the next four days.

 ### 🚂 Trains
 A scrollable widget showing the latest trains from my local stations, showing any cancellations or delays.
+It uses an [api I built](https://github.com/iamtomhewitt/home-dashboard-train-manager).

 ### 🚮 Bin Day
 An alert to show if the bin needs putting out.
 Changes colour based on which bin to put out.